jangrau13/bet-it-kafka/bet-it/README.md

     ```

 4. #### Kafka Configuration
-   The Kafka Producer configuration is in the **ch.unisg.kafka.spring.config.KafkaProducerConfig.java** class.
+   The Kafka Producer configuration is in the **ch.unisg.config.spring.KafkaProducerConfig.java** class.
    This class is marked with the `@Configuration` annotation.
 For the JSON producer we have to set the value serializer property to `JsonSerializer.class`
    and pass that factory to the KafkaTemplate.
    For the String producer we have to set the value serializer property to `StringSerializer.class` and pass that factory to a new KafkaTemplate.